drjoschua/nr-litteratur/UU-STAT.md

 [Up](#tekster-om-statistikk)

-Loeb et al. (2008) conducted a representative survey of living conditions in Zambia using the categorization of the WAshington Group.
+Loeb et al. (2008) conducted a representative survey of living conditions in Zambia using the categorization of the Washington Group.
-They show that the prevalence of disability changes depending on the definitioon or aspect of disability being target, as well on the intended purpose fro collecting disability statistics.
+They show that the prevalence of disability changes depending on the definition or aspect of disability being targeted, as well on the intended purpose for collecting disability statistics.

-They point out that prevalence of disabilities differe strongly between previous research (f.ex. the Zambia 1990 Census, or the Zambia 200 census), and highlight that there is no single definitions of disability.
+They point out that prevalence of disabilities differs strongly between previous research (e.g. the Zambia 1990 Census, or the Zambia 200 census), and highlight that there is no single definition for disability.
-They use the categorization of the wAshington Group instead based on functional limitations rather than impairments.
+They use the categorization of the Washington Group instead based on functional limitations rather than impairments.

-They found a disability prevalence of about 18% for "at least some difficulty on a least one", and 13% for "at least some difficutly on at least two" of the six domains.
+They found a disability prevalence of about 18% for "at least some difficulty on a least one", and 13% for "at least some difficulty on at least two" of the six domains.
-This shows that prevalance changes depending on how people define disability.
+This shows that prevalence changes depending on how people define disability.
 They found disabilities for the different Washington Groups categories as:
 Mobility 5.1%, Vision 4.7%, Hearing 3.7%, Remembering 2.0%, Self-care 2.0%, and Communicating 2.1%.

 Loeb et al. (2008) point out that the term `disability` carries a highly negative connotation in Zambia.
 Moreover, disability is often interpreted to some unspoken cultural norm.